tflo/EditBox-Font-Improver/readme.md

 For example `/efi s 14`.

-This affects only the addons that are set to use EFI’s size setting, which are the addons that *do not have* their own font size setting (currently Blizz Macro UI, M6, and OPie).
+This affects only the addons that are set to use EFI’s size setting, which are the addons that *do not have* their own font size setting (currently Blizz Macro UI, M6, OPie, and PasteNG).
 WowLua, ScriptLibrary, and BugSack have their own font size setting, and EFI by default will not override it.

 However you can enforce EFI’s font size for these addons with the `/efi unisize` command.
 Revert back with `/efi ownsize`.